Frequently asked questions

 Q. We’ll be coming from overseas in the summer and would like to stay in one of your properties for two to three weeks, perhaps even four.
 Do you offer a discount for bookings of this length?

 A. Yes!
 We’ve had many guests from abroad and many who have stayed for several weeks.
 For bookings for two weeks in the same property, we offer a discount to those guests who will not be requiring a mid holiday clean, change of towels etc. For bookings of longer than two weeks, again we can offer a discount for every clean that is not needed and will be happy to work out a special price for your third or fourth week.
 Please contact us directly.

 Q. I need to be able to use my laptop, do any of your cottages have internet connections?

-A. We have a free wireless broadband connection in all of our properties as we appreciate that, even on holiday, some of our guests may need to be able to use their laptops and keep in touch.
+A. We have WiFi in all of our properties as we appreciate that, even on holiday, some of our guests may need to be able to use their laptops and keep in touch.
 Occasionally Wi-Fi access fails for reasons beyond our control.
 We will endeavour to restore this as quickly as possible but cannot be held liable for any failings.

 Q. What do we do if we leave something behind?

 A. Give us a call or email us to describe exactly what it is and we will endeavour to find it for you.
 Please understand that we charge a minimum of £10 to return items and more for heavier parcels.
 See our Lost Property section for more details.